Passes to suit all types of travellers and budgets with great bonuses!

-The Newmans name has been synonymous with coach transport in New Zealand for over 100 years and today Newmans Coach Lines operates daily sightseeing services between Queenstown and the West Coast towns of Fox and Franz Josef Glaciers, and between Christchurch and Queenstown.
+The Newmans name has been synonymous with coach transport in New Zealand for over 100 years.
+Today Newmans Coach Lines operates daily sightseeing services between Queenstown and the West Coast towns of Fox and Franz Josef Glaciers, and between Christchurch and Queenstown.

-These 5 star coaches provide a high standard of comfort and include an informative driver commentary from local and experiecned coach captains.
-The vehicles have changed over the years but the dedication and service levels of these drivers remains the same.
+These five-star coaches provide a high standard of comfort and include an informative driver commentary from local and experiecned coach captains.
+The vehicles have changed over the years, but the dedication and service levels of these drivers remains the same.

 Newmans Coach Lines began in 1879 with brothers Tom and Harry Newman offered a horse-drawn coach service delivering mail around the Nelson region.